ulfnic/hd-manage-users-more/README.md

 Created for HedgeDoc 1.9.9, mileage may vary on other versions.

-Accompanies and expands on the existing CLI management in `bin/manage_users` using the same format.
+Accompanies and expands on the existing CLI management in `bin/manage_users` using the same format and styling.

 ## Syntax
 ```bash